अहम्

 in essence

-the conditions that shape individual interactions and interconnections, influenced by common ideas, beliefs, attitudes, abstracting the essence by decontextualising the subject from its surroundings and knowledge shared within a group, organisation, or society, forming a class collectively, especially through language, media, and social structures, that define the individual experience.
+the conditions that shape individual .
+The process of creating and then viewing the image forces me into a dialogue with my own subjective experience.
+The image acts as a mirror, allowing the internal conflict - the tension between my heritage, shared history, and the external world - to become visible and available for analysis.
+The end product is the unconscious visible, as a subject in the photograph. interactions and interconnections, influenced by common ideas, beliefs, attitudes, abstracting the essence by decontextualising the subject from its surroundings and knowledge shared within a group, organisation, or society, forming a class collectively, especially through language, media, and social structures, that define the individual experience.

 [Foreground]